- SAP pays large numbers of IT media entities in both advertising and in paid placements.

 The statement is undoubtedly true of the first two entities.
 We challenge what SAP says, show their inaccuracy, and have pointed out many times that SAP consulting partners look after their own and SAP’s interests far over their client’s interests.
 SAP consulting partners are major promulgators of false information about SAP, mostly repeating SAP’s messaging.
-However, we dispute our placement regarding the third leg of the SAP community, which is SAP software partners.
+However, we dispute our placement regarding the SAP community’s third leg, which is SAP software partners.
 In this part of the community, we are quite popular, although most of these entities must be silent about their support publicly as they fear offending SAP.

 Who Verifies SAP?

-There is virtually no considerations as to whether the information published is accurate.
-The intent is profit maximization, which is profit maximization for SAP, for the publishing entity and for the community that makes money off of SAP.
+There are virtually no considerations as to whether the information published is accurate.
+The intent is profit maximization, which is profit maximization for SAP, the publishing entity, and the community that makes money off SAP.
 And as the income from the buyer side has mostly been eliminated, with much of it going into the pockets of Google that produced no content, this is the present and the future of our media system.